How to | Deploy a Notebook for Player

-Ordinary Mathematica notebooks can be opened by non-Mathematica users using the free product Mathematica Player, which lets users view, print, and interact with live computations, but does not let them edit programs or write new content.
-While giving you flexibility in collaborative work and education, making a notebook available for Mathematica Player also lets you share your work with the world as part of the Wolfram Demonstrations Project.
+Ordinary Mathematica notebooks can be opened by non-Mathematica users using the free product Wolfram Player, which lets users view, print, and interact with live computations, but does not let them edit programs or write new content.
+While giving you flexibility in collaborative work and education, making a notebook available for Wolfram Player also lets you share your work with the world as part of the Wolfram Demonstrations Project.

 For live interactive content to work properly in Player, it must be completely contained.
 That is, any commands inside the interactive content must not depend on commands outside the interactive content.
-For example, this Manipulate uses , which is defined outside of the Manipulate:
+For example, this Manipulate uses A, which is defined outside of the Manipulate:

-If you quit Mathematica or the kernel and open the notebook again, the Manipulate does not function properly because the definition for has been lost.
+If you quit Mathematica or the kernel and open the notebook again, the Manipulate does not function properly because the definition for A has been lost.
 Quitting Mathematica or the kernel and opening a notebook again is a good way to test if your interactive content will work properly when deployed using Player.